 Soil for bonsai has to meet three different criteria: It must allow for good water retention, drainage, and aeration.
 The soil must be able to hold and retain sufficient moisture yet water must be able to drain immediately from the pot.
 The ingredients for bonsai soil must be large enough to allow for air pockets to provide oxygen to the roots and to microbacteria.

 What is Bonsai Soil Made Up Of?

-The common ingredients in bonsai soil are akadama, pumice, lava rock, organic potting compost and fine gravel.
+The common ingredients in bonsai soil are akadama, pumice, lava rock, organic potting compost, and fine gravel.
 Ideal bonsai soil should be pH neutral, neither acidic nor basic.
-A pH between 6.5-7.5 is ideal.
+A pH between 6.5 and 7.5 is ideal.